openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

     later) from xDrip+ please set [Settings > Interapp Settings > Identify Receiver
     "info.nightscout.androidaps"](xdrip-identify-receiver)
--   If you want to be able to use AndroidAPS to calibrate then in xDrip+ go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
+-   If you want to be able to use AAPS to calibrate then in xDrip+ go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
 You may also want to review the options in Settings > Less Common Settings > Advanced Calibration Settings.